Eligibility for Social Housing Policy

 Four criteria must be addressed in an independent living skills report.
 For more information, go to Criteria to be addressed in an independent living skills report.

-Former social housing tenants or occupants
+Former social housing tenants

 - Eligible for a statement of satisfactory tenancy, or

 - Satisfactory former social housing tenant , or